How to protect your startup from being killed by developers. Part 2 – Should I use Scrum or other Agile practices?

 Unclear budget and high possibility of failure.

 First, you need to accept it.
 There are different statistics about startups.
 Some said that only 40% are profitable, others that 90% fail.
-It’s a good question how all these things were measured, but In any case, according to the statistics, you most probably fail rather than succeed.
+It’s a good question how all these things were measured, but in any case, according to the statistics, you most probably fail rather than succeed.

 To make this failure just another step on your way and increase your chance of success, you need to have a good go-to-market plan.
 This plan should include the scope of your first release.
 You should make this release achievable, and you should be ready to reduce the scope.
 The best is to define pessimistic and optimistic scopes.
 Budgets and scopes are much more predictable in the waterfall because of the massive preparation and investigation stage.
 But we can’t afford this in the modern world.
 The result of the investigation will be wrong at the end of the investigation because the world will change during this time.
 But that doesn’t mean that you should not keep your goal in mind.
 You need to understand what is important and what is not.
 I would say this understanding is key to keeping your first release within budget and valuable for end-users.
 Start with something simple and valuable, and when it starts generating income, proceed to additional features.
 I would say your maximum budget should be 2-3 times bigger than the estimate for the first release.

 When developers play scrum, they will start planning improvements on the first retro.
 It is your duty to keep only the required improvements and avoid all these “refactoring” things for subsequent releases.
 The idea of “continuous refactoring” can kill your business.
 But on the other hand, if you are increasing technical debt, you will have problems in the future.
 But if you do not make the first release, the future will not come.
-So you should keep a balance.
+So, you should keep a balance.

 Another problem is the stability and quality of 3rd party libraries, frameworks, and services.
 But this topic requires a separate article.